 The production of this film can be traced back to 1971, when the Disney Studio purchased the screen rights to Lloyd Alexander's "The Chronicles of Prydain".
 The film took over 12 years to make, 5 years of actual production, and cost over $25 million.
 Over 1,165 different hues and colors were used, and 34 miles of film stock was utilized.

-This was the first animated Disney movie to be filmed in widescreen since Sleeping Beauty.
-Movies released prior to The Black Cauldron and after Sleeping Beauty involved matting of the top and bottom of the filmed image in order to make a widescreen image suitable for the movie theatres.
+This was the first animated Disney movie to be filmed in widescreen since Sleeping Beauty (1959).
+Movies released in between involved matting of the top and bottom of the filmed image in order to make a widescreen image suitable for the movie theaters.

 Video cameras gave animators and directors an immediate and inexpensive record of what their efforts might look like.
 The dimensions and volume of the objects were fed into a computer and then their shapes were perfectly maintained as their movement was generated by programming.

-According to Animation artist Mike Peraza, Disney showed this film to the public at the studio theater to gather their reactions to the rough cut of this film.
+According to animation artist Michael Peraza Jr., Disney showed this film to the public at the studio theater to gather their reactions to the rough cut of this film.
 But the reactions of the audience were mostly negative due to the dark content of the film.
 So some scenes were cut from this film.